 In addition to his litigation practice, John also regularly drafts, reviews, and negotiates all types of construction (including EPC), real estate, and development contracts, as well as commercial leases and commercial lending packages.

 John is a frequent speaker and author concerning various legal issues affecting the construction industry.
 John is the current Chair-Elect of the Houston Bar Association’s Construction Law Section, and is the immediate past Young Construction Lawyer Representative for the State Bar Construction Law Section.
-He was the Presiding Officer for the 2016 and 2017 Basic Course in Texas Construction Law in Houston and Dallas, respectively, and is currently the Editor of The Change Order, a monthly publication reporting on significant cases affecting Construction Law, which is distributed in connection with the State Bar of Texas Construction Law Section.
+He was the Presiding Officer for the 2016 and 2017 Basic Course in Texas Construction Law in Houston and Dallas, respectively, and is the founding Editor of The Change Order, a monthly publication reporting on significant cases affecting Construction Law, which is distributed in connection with the State Bar of Texas Construction Law Section.
 John is also an active member of several industry organizations.

 Recognitions & Distinctions